oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 **Suggested Milestones:**

+We are looking for 2 students to work on this project.
+Each student will work on one of the projects listed in the [list of frontend files to cover](https://docs.google.com/document/d/1yjSHA0Xk7IJKjblC2pUGlwpxm5TJMUgN_z8iBTWnLKA/edit?usp=sharing) under “Services.”

-*   Milestone 1: Fully cover half of the remaining services.
+*   Milestone 1: Fully cover half of the assigned services.
-*   Milestone 2: Fully cover all of the services.
+*   Milestone 2: Fully cover all of the assigned services.

+It is possible that by the time you start on this project, one of your services will already have been fully tested by another contributor.
+In that case, you can replace the already-completed service with one from the [“Remaining” section](https://docs.google.com/document/d/1yjSHA0Xk7IJKjblC2pUGlwpxm5TJMUgN_z8iBTWnLKA/edit#heading=h.bfwqex4xygsm) in the previously mentioned list of files to cover.

 ---